-- I thought I had to take a bunch of long exposures.
+- I thought composing the scene in the dark would be tedious and time-consuming.
 But it turns out there’s a simple trick for trying different compositions fast.

 The longer I spent with Casey, the more “facts” I thought I knew were corrected.
 After just a single day, my approach to Milky Way photography improved ten-fold.

-Before you leave your house, you already know exactly where to find the darkest skies in your area, you have your camera set up exactly right thanks to a nugget of advice, and all you need to do is get out there and shoot.
+Before you leave your house, you already know exactly where you’ll find the darkest skies in your area, and you have your camera setup and read to shoot.